Telmatobius marmoratus (Duméril and Bibron, 1841)

 Distribution

-Lake Titicaca region of Peru and Bolivia; Cuzco region of Peru; Andean highlands of Bolivia and (controversially) into extreme northeastern Chile and Jujuy Province, Argentina (see comment).
+Lake Titicaca region of Peru and Bolivia; Cuzco region of Peru; Andean highlands of Bolivia and (controversially) into northeastern Chile and Jujuy Province, Argentina (see comment).

 Geographic Occurrence